 The philosophy of The Open School comes from a long tradition of democratic education, beginning with the Sudbury Valley School, which opened in 1968.
 The Sudbury Valley School has been running for nearly 50 years, has graduated hundreds of students who have gone on to live successful, fulfilling lives, and has thoroughly proven that free, democratic, non-coercive education is a viable model in the 21st century.
 Currently there are roughly sixty schools around the world that follow the Sudbury Model of education.

 Today, the world is changing more rapidly than at any point in history.
 When the next generation of children reaches adulthood, they will be living in a world that is very different than the one we live in, and there is no way we can predict what skills will be important.
 No longer are people expected to spend their entire lives in one career.
 To be successful, people must be flexible and creative.
 They must be able to learn new skills quickly at any time.
 Employers are searching for self-starters and independent, inspired workers.
-Jobs are disappearing, and entrepreneurs are thriving.
+Jobs are disappearing, and the self-employed are thriving.

 How can we prepare children for this brave new world?
 We should begin by observing children as they are naturally.
 We see that children are creative, inquisitive, and curious.
 They are flexible; their minds are plastic.
 They are able to acquire new skills and knowledge rapidly.
 They know what they want and can be extraordinarily inventive when trying to get what they want.
 Children are natural entrepreneurs.